torrance/Casacore.jl/README.md

 So many things...

-* Provide column metadata objects, which can then be used to...
+* Allow memory reuse when indexing into columns (e.g. copy!(), maybe with view())
+* Create table
-* Create columns
+* Create columns from arrays or other columns
+* Fix type conversions for Bool, Int64
-* Add row functionality
+* Add/delete rows functionality
 * Measures